furic/Unity-Style-Guide/README.md

     Icons          App icons
 ```

-> We have a `SweatyChair` folder, which containes a number of well-structure modules and sync across projects using Git [submodules](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules).
-We we are always reuse the commond code and able to perform rapid prototyping.
+> We maintain a `<CompanyName>` folder containing well-structured modules that sync across projects using Git [submodules](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules).
+This approach allows us to reuse common code and facilitate rapid prototyping.

 #### File Naming

-File naming is simple, always use Pascal Case except for images:
+File naming is straightforward, always use PascalCase except for images:

--   Folders – PascalCase
+-   Folders use PascalCase: `FolderName`/
-    `FolderName`/
--   Images – hyphen-
+-   Images use hyphen naming: `image-name-64x64.jpg`
-    `image-name-64x64.jpg`
--   The rest – PascalCase
-    `ScriptName.cs`, `PrefabName.prefab`, `SceneName.unity`
+-   The rest uses PascalCase: `ScriptName.cs`, `PrefabName.prefab`, `SceneName.unity`

-> The reason images use hyphen naming is that most images are also used in our website / press-kit.
-Hyphen naming is the majority naming convention for web image and it’s also [search engine friendly](https://www.natalleblas.com/optimise-images-for-seo/).
-Using the same name can save us time renaming and easily find the same image switching between Unity and web.
+> Images are often given hyphenated names because they are commonly used in both our website and press kit.
+Hyphenated naming is the prevailing convention for web images and is also favorable for [search engine optimization](https://www.natalleblas.com/optimise-images-for-seo/).
+Employing consistent names allows us to save time by avoiding the need for renaming and makes it effortless to locate the same image when transitioning between Unity and the web.

 #### Scripts Naming

-While each script has its unique purpose and use cases, we follow these naming rules and so we can still roughly know what the script is for by simply reading the filenames:
+Scripts follow specific naming rules to convey their purpose:

--   `XxxPanel`, `XxxSlot`, `XxxButton`, etc for UI
+-   `XxxPanel`, `XxxSlot`, `XxxButton`, etc for UI:
     `MenuPanel`, `AchievementSlot`, `CoinShopButton`
--   `XxxManager`, for master scripts that control specific workflow (only ONE instance in the scene)
+-   `XxxManager`, for master scripts controlling specific workflows (only ONE instance in the scene):
     `DailyMissionManager`, `AchievementManager`
--   `XxxController`, for scripts controlling a game object (one or many in the scene)
+-   `XxxController`, for scripts controlling a game object (one or many in the scene):
     `PlayerController`, `BossController`, `BackgroundControler`
--   `XxxDatabase`, for a database (e.g CSV) which contains a list of data rows
+-   `XxxDatabase`, for a database (e.g. CSV) containing data rows:
     `WeaponDatabase`, `CardDatabase`
--   `XxxData`, for data row in a CSV database
+-   `XxxData`, for data rows in a CSV database:
     `WeaponData`, `CardData`
--   `XxxItem`, for in-game item instance
+-   `XxxItem`, for in-game item instances:
     `CardItem`, `CharacterItem`
--   `XxxGenerator`, for scripts instantiate GameObjects
+-   `XxxGenerator`, for scripts instantiating GameObjects:
     `ObjectGenerator`, `LandGenerator`
--   `XxxSettings`, for settings scripts inherent Unity’s [`ScriptableObject`](https://docs.unity3d.com/Manual/class-ScriptableObject.html) class
+-   `XxxSettings`, for settings scripts inherent to Unity's [`ScriptableObject`](https://docs.unity3d.com/Manual/class-ScriptableObject.html) class:
     `AchievementSettings`, `DailyLoginSettings`
--   `XxxEditor`, for editor-only scripts inherent Unity’s `[Editor](https://docs.unity3d.com/ScriptReference/Editor.html)` class
+-   `XxxEditor`, for editor-only scripts inherent to Unity’s `[Editor](https://docs.unity3d.com/ScriptReference/Editor.html)` class:
     `TutorialTaskEditor`, `AchievementSettingsEditor`

-> Difference between `Manager` and `Controller` is `Manager` should be singleton or static, and it controls a specific game logic that may involve multiple objects and assets, while Controller controls an object and may have multiple instances.
-For example, there are multiple EnemyController in the scene and each control one enemy.
-We will discuss more on this in a singleton article.
+> The distinction between a `Manager` and a `Controller` lies in the fact that a Manager should typically be implemented as a singleton or static entity, overseeing specific game logic that may involve multiple objects and assets.
+In contrast, a `Controller` is responsible for governing an individual object and can have multiple instances.
+For instance, within a scene, there may be several `EnemyController`s, each managing a distinct enemy.
+We will delve deeper into this topic in an upcoming article dedicated to singletons.

-> Difference between `Data` and `Item` is that `Item` is an instance in-game, and in most cases `Item` contains a `Data`.
-For example `CardData` has all preset attributes of a card, while `CardItem` has its `CardData` plus attributes that vary for different players, such as card level.
-We will talk about more this in another data structure article.
+> The differentiation between `Data` and `Item` is that an `Item` represents an in-game instance, and in most cases, it encapsulates a `Data` component.
+For example, `CardData` encompasses all the preset attributes of a card, while `CardItem` incorporates the `CardData` and additional attributes that vary for different players, such as the card's level.
+We will explore this concept further in another article focused on data structures.

 #### Variable Naming

-Similar to file naming, variable naming allow us to know what the variable is for without reading though all code:

--   Use camcelCase, always as of a noun or in a form of (is/has)Abjective
-    `hasRewarded`, `currentPosition`, `isInitialized`
+Variable naming uses camelCase to convey their purpose without needing to read through all the code:

--   Prefix with an underscore for private and protected variables
+-   Prefix with an underscore for private and protected variables:
     `_itemCount`, `_controller`, `_titleText`
--   All capital letters for const
+-   All capital letters for constants:
     `SHOW_SUB_MENU_LEVEL`, `MAX_HP_COUNT`, `BASE_DAMAGE`
--   All capital letters and PREFS_XXXX for PlayerPref keys
+-   All capital letters as PREFS_XXXX for PlayerPref keys:
     `private const string PREFS_LAST_FREE_DRAW = “LastFreeDraw”;`
     `PlayerPrefs.GetInt(PREFS_LAST_FREE_DRAW)`
--   Use `xxxGO` for scene GameObject variables
+-   Use `xxxGO` for scene GameObject variables:
     `optionButtonGO`, `backgroundMaskGO`
--   Use `xxxPrefab` for scene GameObject variables
+-   Use `xxxPrefab` for scene GameObject variables:
     `weaponSlotPrefab`, `explosionPrefab`
--   Use `xxxTF` for Transform variables
+-   Use `xxxTF` for Transform variables:
     `weaponTF`, `armTF`
--   Use `xxxComponent` for all other components, abbreviate if needed
+-   Use `xxx<Component>` for all other components, abbreviated if necessary:
     `eyesSpriteRenderer` / `eyesSR`, `runAnimation` / `runAnim`, `attckAnimationClip` / `attackAC`, `victoryAudioClip` / `victoryAC`
--   Use xxxxs for arrays
+-   Use xxxxs for arrays:
     `slotPrefabs = new Prefabs[0]`
     `achievementIds = new int [0]`
--   Use xxxxList for List and xxxxDict for Dictionary
+-   Use xxxxList for `List` and xxxxDict for `Dictionary`:
     `weaponTransformList = new List()`
     `achievementProgressDict = new Dictionary()`
--   Use nounVerbed for callback event
+-   Use nounVerbed for callback event:
     `public static event UnityAction gameStarted`
     `public static UnityAction characterDied`

-> Unity use prefix `m_` for private/protected variables, and `s_` for static variables (see their [BitBucket](https://bitbucket.org/Unity-Technologies/assetbundlegraphtool/src/0e498d12964d7cd1b86728289ff6f8321d127db4/Runtime/AssetBundleBuildMap.cs)).
-We found that this makes the code very hard to read, so we leave one underscore for private/protected variables and keep it the same for both static and non-static variables.
+> In Unity, the convention for naming private/protected variables is to use the prefix `"m_"` and for static variables, `"s_"` (as indicated in their [BitBucket](https://bitbucket.org/Unity-Technologies/assetbundlegraphtool/src/0e498d12964d7cd1b86728289ff6f8321d127db4/Runtime/AssetBundleBuildMap.cs)).
+However, we've observed that this practice can make the code less readable.
+As a result, we have adopted a simplified approach by using a single underscore "_" for both private/protected and static variables to enhance code clarity.

 > Callback event follow Unity’s event naming convention, e.g. `[SceneManager.activeSceneChanged](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager-activeSceneChanged.html)`.

 #### Functions Naming

--   Use PascalCase, start with a verb and followed by a noun if needed
+-   Functions use PascalCase, starting with a verb and followed by a noun if necessary:
     `Reward()`, `StartGame()`, `MoveToCenter()`
--   Use `OnXxxxClick`, for UI button clicks
+-   Callback functions for UI button clicks are named as `OnXxxClick`:
     `OnStartClick()`, `OnCancelClick()`
--   Use `OnNounVerbed`, for callbacks
+-   Callback functions use `OnNounVerbed`:
     `OnChestOpened()`, `OnBuyWeaponConfirmed()`

 #### Member Properties

-If a function has no input, use member property (aka get/set property) instead, in PacelCase as well:
+If a function has no input, use a member property (get/set property) in PascalCase:
-`bool IsRewarded() { }`
-to
 `bool IsRewarded {get { return …} }`
-Or even in a shortened form as
+Or
 `bool IsRewarded => ...;`

-Also, use member properties where a variable can only set internally but can be accessed publicly:
+Member properties are used where a variable can only be set internally but accessed publicly:
 `public int Id { get; private set; }`
 `public Sprite IconSprite { get; private set; }`

 #### Variables / Functions orders

-Having a consistent order can greatly save our time on looking for a specific variable or function:
+Consistent order saves time searching for specific variables or functions.
+Here's the preferred order:

 ```
 MyCalss : Monobehavior